John-Kingham/birds-beasts-fishes/README.md

   - To inspire children of (almost) all ages to take an interest in the natural world, animals, language and puzzles
 - Secondary goals:
   - To improve the player’s spelling skills
-  - To give players a calming way to enjoy their spare time.
+  - To give players a calming way to enjoy their spare time

 #### User goals